BenjaminGuzman/gentoo-utils/README.md

 ## Scripts

-- [waitproc](./waitproc): Useful to wait for a process to finish and then execute a command
+- [waitproc](./waitproc): Useful to wait for a process to finish and then execute a command, e.g. when you forgot to add `&& do-something` to a command that takes a lot of time like `emerge --ask www-client/chromium`